reggieray/fluent-test/README.md

 }
 ```

-The `CalculatorTestSteps` class is used to perform setup, execution and verification of the subject under test.
+Here, the `CalculatorTestSteps` class manages the test steps in a modular way:

 ```csharp
 public class CalculatorTestSteps